GitoriousLispBackup/eql/Qt_EQL_dynamic/README.txt

 Calling Lisp from C++ through "eql_fun()" is easy, and you can use any Qt class/type supported by EQL, see examples in "cpp_calling_lisp/lib.cpp".

+To automatically generate lispy wrappers for your Qt functions, see function DEFINE-QT-WRAPPERS.

 Linux only: see also function QAUTO-RELOAD-C++.